-These sugars (also called glucose) cannot be used by the body so they are released in the urine.
-In the absence of insulin, the body breaks down fat to help give your cells energy.
-This process creates ketones that build up in the bloodstream which causes the most common symptoms associated with diabetes such as:
+These sugars (also called glucose) cannot be used for energy without insulin so your body releases them into the urine.
+If there isn’t insulin, the body breaks down fat to help give your cells energy.
+This process creates ketones that build up in the bloodstream and make you sick.
+Ketones also cause the most common symptoms associated with diabetes.
+These symptoms are:

 Type 1 diabetes can begin at any age, but there are peak periods from ages five to six and then again at ages 11 to 13.
 The first sign will most likely be an increase in bathroom visits to pee or a recurrence of bedwetting in children who are already potty-trained.